-When freeze-drying TCS foods, the final product may require validation by a processing authority before approval of the HACCP Plan is granted.
+If smoking, fermenting, or curing, the process and final product may require validation by a processing authority before approval is granted.
 Furthermore, your establishment must apply for a waiver (application is attached).
 A waiver is a written agreement that your establishment may utilize food safety controls not explicitly described in regulations, so long as they prevent a health hazard and are supported by third-party documentation.
 The definition of a waiver can be found in in Section 010.885 of the Regulations of the Washoe County District Board of Health Governing Food Establishments.